Why LaCroix Fell Flat with Consumers

 Long story short: Increased media attention is like a spotlight shining on your brand.
 You have to make sure your marketing claims hold up and you’re keeping customers interested when they’re ready to take a look – or a sip.

 This article also appeared in our weekly newsletter, Long Story Short.
-It was written by Alexander Irwin.
+It was written by Alex Irwin.